Ariel Noyman

 • City Science

-Ariel Noyman is an Urban Scientist, working to fuse cities and technology.
+Ariel Noyman is an Urban Scientist, working to democratize data-driven design processes.